 Since that first day, we have run together three to five times each month, from two to 17 miles.
 We average five to eight women per run, and have had up to 10 and 11.
 Only two times has it been me and one other, and we have never cancelled a run due to lack of women showing up.
 In our first year together, we met 45 times, ran 352 total miles and eight races.

-We show up... in all temperatures, from zero degrees to 100, in all conditions, from icy and snowy to muddy and rainy to sticky and humid.
+In all temperatures, from zero degrees to 100, in all conditions, from icy and snowy to muddy and rainy to sticky and humid, we bring our positive attitudes and optimism for the run, and for each other.

 We, so different from one another, individually unique, with a single, unbending, unifying love...
 RUNNING, have grown to cherish our time alone, always uplifting one another with laughs and encouragement.